FixRM/D365Extensions/README.md

   </Target>
 </Project>
 ```

+By default assembly level attributes like `[assembly: Microsoft.Xrm.Sdk.Client.ProxyTypesAssemblyAttribute()]` are not merged by `ILRepack`.

+>**Consider using `CopyAttributes="true"` argument if your Early Bound types are stored in separate assembly from plugins**

+Otherwise, it may lead to additional memory allocations when using `ToEntity<T>` method or even **invalid class cast exceptions** at runtime.

 You should use `KeyFile` parameter as your plugin assembly should be signed.
 We also recommend use `LibraryPath` parameter as shown to avoid merge problems with dependent SDK assemblies.
-You shouldn't overrite your assembly with merged one as has some side effects.
-For instance, it may complicate developing of unit tests if test project and plugin library has common dependencies.
-In this case you can get runtime errors saying that some types are ambiguous.

 >**!!!
 Never merge SDK assemblies in your code.
 It will cause runtime errors !!!**